kubedb/docs/docs/guides/druid/concepts/druidautoscaler.md

 `spec.compute` specifies the autoscaling configuration for the compute resources i.e. cpu and memory of the database components.
 This field consists of the following sub-field:

+- `spec.compute.coordinators` indicates the desired compute autoscaling configuration for coordinators of a topology Druid database.
+- `spec.compute.overlords` indicates the desired compute autoscaling configuration for overlords of a topology Druid database.
+- `spec.compute.brokers` indicates the desired compute autoscaling configuration for brokers of a topology Druid database.
-- `spec.compute.node` indicates the desired compute autoscaling configuration for a combined Kafka cluster.
+- `spec.compute.routers` indicates the desired compute autoscaling configuration for routers of a topology Druid database.
-- `spec.compute.broker` indicates the desired compute autoscaling configuration for broker of a topology Kafka database.
+- `spec.compute.historicals` indicates the desired compute autoscaling configuration for historicals of a topology Druid database.
-- `spec.compute.controller` indicates the desired compute autoscaling configuration for controller of a topology Kafka database.
+- `spec.compute.middleManagers` indicates the desired compute autoscaling configuration for middleManagers of a topology Druid database.

 All of them has the following sub-fields: